 9. Retention is everyone’s job

 Member retention should be seen as everyone’s responsibility.
 However, inefficient internal processes and tying up staff handling ‘waste work’ takes them away from serving members and hence keeping them happy and loyal.
-ProTech works with our clients on developing a member centric culture by transforming people, processes, partnerships and technology – we call this Lean3S or ‘Lean for the 3rd sector’.
+Protech works with our clients on developing a member centric culture by transforming people, processes, partnerships and technology.

 10. Value loyal members

 There will be selected loyal members who are passionate about your organisation.
 It is important to build a long term relationship with these members so as to harness their passion for your organisation.
 You can do this by making it easy for them to communicate and engage with your existing and prospective members.
-This can be supported by digital tools such as those available within ProWeb and includes forums, blogs, ‘find a member’ and other collaboration based tools.
+This can be supported by digital tools such as those available within ProWeb and includes engagement tools such as forums and blogs.